jordipbou/dodo/README.md

 DODO is a interpreted, stack-based, concatenative, homoiconic language with manual memory management.

+Inspired (not necessarily in that order) by:
+* Forth
+* Joy
+* Factor
+* RetroForth
+* Om
+* APL/K
+* Lisp/Scheme

-Inspired mainly by Forth/Joy/Factor, APL/K and Lisp/Scheme (not in that order), its intended to be incorporated as a scripting engine in other programs.
+Its intended to be incorporated as a scripting engine in other programs.

 The design requirements are: